htcondor/htcondor/docs/automated-workflows/dagman-interaction.rst

 * Scripts associated with node jobs
     Perform simple tasks on the Access Point before and/or after a node jobs execution.
 For more information visit DAGMan :ref:`DAG Node Scripts`.

-It is common for a large grouping of similar jobs to ran under a DAG.
-It is also very common for some external program or script to produce these large DAGs and needed files.
-There are generally two ways of organizing DAGs with large number of jobs to manage:

 .. sidebar:: Example Large DAG Unique Submit File